Automate Social Media Posting and Scheduling With Claude Code (and Any AI Agent)

 "post HI from postpeer on my twitter"

-Claude figured out which account ID to use from the integrations list, called client.posts.create() with publishNow: true, and returned the post URL.
-The TypeScript it ran looked like this:
+Claude figured out which account ID to use from the integrations list, then called the create_post tool with publishNow: true.
+The tool call looked like this:

-}Same code structure works for every platform.
-Swap twitter for linkedin, instagram, tiktok, youtube, pinterest, or bluesky.
+}Same shape works for every platform.
+Swap twitter for linkedin, instagram, tiktok, youtube, pinterest, facebook, threads, or bluesky.

 Step 4: Schedule instead of post now